MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/08-design-power-bi-reports.md

 In this lab, you'll create a three-page report.
 You'll then publish it to the Power BI service, where you'll open and interact with the report.

-In this lab you learn how to:
+In this lab, you learn how to:

-- Design a report
+- Design a report.
-- Configure visual fields and format properties
+- Configure visual fields and format properties.
-- Sync slicers
+- Sync slicers.
-- Publish the report to the Power BI service
+- Publish the report to the Power BI service.
-- Interact with a report and its visuals
+- Interact with a report and its visuals.

 **This lab should take approximately 45 minutes.**